 - DCC supports the Trinity Parkway Charrette and report.

-- DCC spearheads business community support backing Mayor Rawlings efforts, as well as legislation to reconstitute the failing Dallas Police and Firefighters Pension Fund.
+- DCC spearheads business community support backing Mayor Rawlings efforts, as well as legislation to reconstitute the failing Dallas Police and Fire Pension System.

 - DCC and many members oppose the “Bathroom Bill” in Austin.